robmasocco/AOS-TAG/ideas.md

 - *preempt_disable()*
 - *memcpy* the new message from the level buffer into an on-the-go-set array in the stack.
 - Atomically decrease epoch presence counter (with preemption disabled!).
+- Atomically decrease level readers counter in the instance struct (this too with preemption disabled, because why not?).
 - *preempt_enable()*
 - Release receivers's rw_sem as a reader (no need to delay this further).
 - *Copy_to_user* the new message.